lakshan0714/lakshan0714/README.md

 ## 🚀 About Me

-- 🤖 Building AI Agents and Generative AI Applications
+-  Building AI Agents and Generative AI Applications
-- 🧠 Passionate about Machine Learning & Deep Learning
+-  Passionate about Machine Learning & Deep Learning
-- 🌐 Full Stack Developer with modern web technologies
+-  Full Stack Developer with modern web technologies
-- ☁️ Experienced with Cloud-Native Architectures
+-  Experienced with Cloud-Native Architectures
-- 📚 Always learning and exploring new technologies
+-  Always learning and exploring new technologies
-- 💡 Interested in Distributed Systems, AI Infrastructure, and Scalable Applications
+-  Interested in AI Agents,Distributed Systems, AI Infrastructure, and Scalable Applications

 ---